DanielYu842/CS-348/Milestone2/README.md

   Run the following to seed the data with the production dataset (might take a few minutes): `curl -X POST "http://localhost:8000/seed?setup_type=prod"`

+  The production data being used can be found in the `sceneit/static/*.csv` files.

   ## Connecting To Our Application

   Run the following, to see hello world: